What is Imposter Syndrome?

 The good news is that small and consistent actions can change the things we do and the things we feel.
 It’s not a magic wand but it does work.

-I’ve created an action plan for you to work through…
+I’ve created a three part video series for you to work through…

 – choose something,